-1 Project Name CDBG Administration & Planning

-Target Area Countywide

-Goals Supported Administration and Planning

-Needs Addressed Provide Oversight and Management of Grants

-Funding CDBG: \$1,148,216.00 (\$1,062,740.00 Grant + \$85,476.00 PI)

-Description Funding to be used for oversight and administration of CDBG programs, including monitoring, reporting, program evaluation, fair housing activities, and the development of the Consolidated Plan and annual updates and amendments.
+1 Project Name CDBG Administration & Planning Target Area Countywide Goals Supported Administration and Planning Needs Addressed Provide Oversight and Management of Grants Funding CDBG: \$1,148,216.00 (\$1,062,740.00 Grant + \$85,476.00 PI) Description Funding to be used for oversight and administration of CDBG programs, including monitoring, reporting, program evaluation, fair housing activities, and the development of the Consolidated Plan and annual updates and amendments.
 Planning includes studies, analysis, data gathering, and preparation of plans.

-Target Date 5/31/2021

-Estimate the N/A

-number and type of

-families that will

-benefit from the

-proposed activities

-Location Description Countywide

-Planned Activities Funds to be used by MDHA as the lead agency for the development and administration of the Consolidated Plan.
-Administrative activities include grant management, monitoring, budgeting, and planning and executing CDBG-eligible activities.
+Target Date 5/31/2021 Estimate the N/A number and type of families that will benefit from the proposed activities Location Countywide Description Even do to be seen at he MIDLIA as the local even we for the Planned Activities Funds to be used by MDHA as the lead agency for the development and administration of the Consolidated Plan.
+Administrative activities include grant management, monitoring, budgeting, and planning and executing CDBG- eligible activities.
 MDHA may choose to partner with another entity to undertake eligible planning activities.
 Funding for this activity is capped at 20% of the annual CDBG allocation plus 20% of program income.

-2 Project Name CDBG Targeted Rehab (Napier-Sudekum CNI Planning

-Area)

-Target Area Napier-Sudekum CNI Planning Area

-Goals Supported Affordable Housing Preservation

-Needs Addressed Retain Affordable Housing Stock

-Funding CDBG: \$80,375.00 (74,392.00 Grant + \$5,983.00 PI)

-Description Multi-component rehabilitation of owner-occupied homes in the Napier-Sudekum CNI Planning Area.
+2 Project Name CDBG Targeted Rehab (Napier-Sudekum CNI Planning • Area) Target Area Napier-Sudekum CNI Planning Area Goals Supported Affordable Housing Preservation Needs Addressed Retain Affordable Housing Stock Funding CDBG: \$80,375.00 (74,392.00 Grant + \$5,983.00 PI) Description Multi-component rehabilitation of owner-occupied homes in the Napier-Sudekum CNI Planning Area.

 Target Date 9/30/2021 Estimate the 3 owner/occupied units in the designated area. number and type of families that will benefit from the proposed activities Location Napier-Sudekum CNI Planning Area Description Planned Activities Assistance will be provided in the form of forgivable loans for elderly (age 62+) homeowners.
 Assistance to other homeowners will be provided in the form of deferred (due on sale) loans.
 Repairs or improvements will be limited to items that address health and safety needs, such as heat/air, roof repair, plumbing, electrical, and accessibility.
 Priority will be given to homeowners whose properties were damaged by the March 3, 2020 Tornados and those whose incomes are at or below 50% AMI, persons with disabilities, and the elderly (age 62+).
-In addition to assistance with Rehab, Tornado victims may also be eligible for assistance to reconstruct their home within the same footprint if rehab is not feasible.
 This program will be administered directly by MDHA and/or contracted out.
-2 Project Name Homeowners may apply during the open application period, and funds will be allocated on a first-come, first- serve basis to eligible households until funding is exhausted.
-CDBG Homeowner Rehab 3 Project Name Target Area Preference will be given to homeowners whose properties were damaged by the March 3, 2020 Tornado and Housing Target Areas but assistance may be provided Countywide if there is not sufficient interest from homeowners fitting in these areas) Goals Supported Affordable Housing Preservation Needs Addressed Retain Affordable Housing Stock Funding CDBG: \$659,593.00 (\$610,491.00 Grant + \$49,102.00 PI) Description Multi-component rehabilitation of homes occupied by LMI families, targeted to homes damaged by the March 3, 2020 Tornado and located within Housing Target Areas.
+Homeowners may apply during the open application period, and funds will be allocated on a first-come, first- serve 3 Project Name basis to eligible households until funding is exhausted.
+CDBG Homeowner Rehab 3 Project Name Target Area Preference will be given to homeowners whose properties nuiget Alea were damaged by the March 3, 2020 Tornado and Housing Target Areas but assistance may be provided Countywide if there is not sufficient interest from homeowners fitting in these areas) Goals Supported Affordable Housing Preservation Needs Addressed Retain Affordable Housing Stock Funding CDBG: \$659,593.00 (\$610,491.00 Grant + \$49,102.00 PI) Description Multi-component rehabilitation of homes occupied by LMI families, targeted to homes damaged by the March 3, 2020 Tornado and located within Housing Target Areas.
 Target Date 6/30/2022